paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-117-transportation-for-illegal-sexual-activity-and-related-crimes.md

 <a id="section-2426"></a>
 ## § 2426.
 Repeat offenders
-**(a) Maximum Term of Imprisonment.—** The maximum term of imprisonment for a violation of this chapter after a prior sex offense conviction shall be twice the term of imprisonment otherwise provided by this chapter, unless section 3559(e) applies.
+**(a) Maximum Term of Imprisonment.—** The maximum term of imprisonment for a violation of this chapter after a prior sex offense conviction shall be 3 times the term of imprisonment otherwise provided by this chapter, unless section 3559(e) applies.

 **(b) Definitions.—** In this section—